dgt12/dgt12.github.io/_portfolio/portfolio-1.md

 ---

-As part of my PhD research, I designed and implemented *MultiCat*, a novel visualisation technique for exploring categorical data.
+As part of my PhD research, I designed and implemented *MultiCat*, a novel visualisation technique for exploring multidimensional categorical data.
 I mastered the basics of Svelte so that I could create a web-based prototype for demonstration purposes.

 You can [try it out for yourself](https://dgt12.github.io/multicat/) or [read more about it](https://dgt12.github.io/files/multicat.pdf).